temporalio/data-pipeline-project-python/README.md

 There are two Activities being executed, `hackernews_top_story_ids` and `hackernews_top_stories`.
 These Activities are defined in the `activities.py` file, which will be explained later.

-Inside the `workflow.execute_activity()` function, you're passing the name of the Activity, function, or step in your Data Pipeline.
+Inside the `workflow.execute_activity()` function, you're passing the name of the Activity, function, or step in your data pipeline.
 If that step takes an argument, then use the second positional argument for that name, as shown in the second `execute_activity()` function.

 You must set a Workflow timeout, which controls the maximum duration of a different aspect of a Workflow Execution, such policies include: